REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 Brian Billick, whose Redlands High School days were beckoning when the first Super Bowl kicked off in nearby Los Angeles, had a future in the NFL’s big game.

-At Raymond James Stadium in Tampa, Fla., the Baltimore Ravens – formerly the Cleveland Browns – stopped the New York Giants, 34-7, to win Super Bowl XXXV.
-The date: Jan.
+At Raymond James Stadium in Tampa, Fla., Baltimore Ravens – formerly a Cleveland Browns’ team – stopped New York, 34-7, to win Super Bowl XXXV.
+That date: Jan.
 28, 2001.

 09_Billick_PreviewPreseason_news